Rome

 Free-Roaming Cats and Dogs

 We encountered free-roaming cats and dogs everywhere we went in the Mediterranean.
-They might technically be feral.
+They might technically have been feral.
 But I've interacted with feral cats.
 And the interaction goes like this: I look at them, they run away.

 Crete